l1legend/Network-Encryption-Scanner/README.md

 # Network-Security-Scanner

-A prototype software that scans a server, locates a specific file (`flag.txt`), and displays the contents of the file in the terminal or command line.
+A prototype software that scans a server, locates a specific file (`password.txt`), and displays the contents of the file in the terminal or command line.

 > **Note**: This software is designed to be used on a local device; hence, only the IP address `127.0.0.1` can be utilized.